-Commercial cow-calf producers and seedstock breeders interested in purchasing a total performance-tested bull will want to attend the 2015 Illinois Performance Tested Bull Sale scheduled for Thursday, Feb.
-19, at 11 a.m. at the Livestock Center on the Illinois State Fairgrounds in Springfield.
+Commercial cow-calf producers and seed stock breeders interested in purchasing a total performance tested bull will want to attend the 2017 Illinois Performance Tested Bull Sale.
+The sale will be the leadoff event of the Illinois Beef Expo.
+There are 67 bulls cataloged with 27 being longer-aged 2015 mature bulls and 40 yearlings.
+A breakdown of the breeds includes 42 Angus, 20 Simmental and SimAngus, and 5 Polled Hereford.
+The sale is scheduled for Thursday, Feb.
+23, at 11 a.m. and will be held in the Livestock Center on the Illinois State Fairgrounds in Springfield.

-The 2015 edition will be the 47th annual sale that has featured 4,576 bulls valued at over 7.9 million dollars sold at previous sales, according to Travis Meteer, IPT Bull Sale manager.
-Meteer explained that the sale order will be based on a "power score" system that utilizes the economic indexes provided by the breed associations.
-The power score will be calculated on the percentile rank for these values.
+The 2017 edition will be the 49th annual sale with 4,636 bulls valued at over 8.3 million dollars sold at previous sales, according to Travis Meteer, IPT Bull Sale manager.
+The sale order will be based on a power score system that utilizes the economic indexes provided by the breed associations.
+The power score will be calculated on the "percentile rank" for these values.
 The economic indexes are $W and $B for Angus, API and TI for Simmental, and BMI and CHB for Hereford.

 Along with strict requirements for superior EPDs (expected progeny differences), bulls must meet some of the most rigorous requirements in the industry.
-"These bulls don't just have to pass the test, they have to pass every test," Meteer said.
+"These bulls don't just have to pass the test.
+They have to pass every test," says Meteer.

-All bulls must meet a stringent minimum scrotal circumference for their age.
-Mothers of the bulls are required to test negative for Johne's Disease or come from a Level 1 or higher herd of the Voluntary Johne's Certification Program.
-Bulls also must be tested free of bovine viral diarrhea (BVD) using the persistently infected (PI) ear-notch screening system.
+All of the bulls must meet a stringent minimum scrotal circumference for their age.
+Mothers of the bull are required to test negative for Johne's Disease or come from a Level 1 or higher herd of the Voluntary Johne's Certification Program.
+Bulls also must be tested free for Bovine Viral Diarrhea (BVD) using the persistently infected (PI) ear notch screening system.
 All senior and January yearlings must be fertility tested.
-All bulls must meet weight, frame, and functional soundness evaluations prior to the sale.
+All bulls meet weight, frame, and functional soundness evaluations prior to the sale.